ash-project/ash_admin/.github/ISSUE_TEMPLATE/bug_report.md

  - Erlang version
  - OS
  - Ash version
- - any related extension versions
+ - any related package versions

 **Additional context**
 Add any other context about the problem here.